From Exposure to Closure

 • Oil refinery workers

-Now that the dangers of asbestos exposure are known, the Occupational Safety and Health Administration (OSHA) requires employers to provide safety equipment to protect workers exposed to asbestos products.
 If your employer has ignored these regulations or you were exposed to asbestos at work before the dangers of this toxic mineral were known, contact your doctor to find out if you have an asbestos-related illness.
 You should then contact Frost Law Firm to learn your legal options so you can hold the at-fault party accountable for any health effects.

 Are There Any Symptoms of Asbestos Exposure?